Justice-Reaper/Hyprland-Artix-Linux-Dotfiles/README.md

 ### Disable the Nvidia GPU (nouveau)

 The kernel loads nouveau automatically when it detects an Nvidia GPU, causing random hard freezes on hybrid laptops.
-Blacklisting it and removing the GPU from the PCI bus at boot prevents this
+Blacklisting it prevents the driver from loading, so the compositor only uses the AMD iGPU

 ```bash
 sudo cp modprobe/blacklist-nouveau.conf /etc/modprobe.d/